 - The Kelleher Award – cash award given annually to undergraduates who produce the best work in poetry published in BC undergraduate publications (Stylus, Laughing Medusa, Naked Singularlity, Witness, or other new BC publications).

 - The Kean Award – a cash award to the graduating senior judged by the Kean Award Committee to be the outstanding English major.

-If you have questions about your prize application, please email Professor Elizabeth Graver, Chair of the 2013-14 Prizes and Awards Committee.
-If you have technical questions about the online submission process, please email Cara Burke.
+If you have questions about your prize application please email Professor Elizabeth Graver, Chair of the 2013-14 Prizes and Awards Committee.

 Please note: These files are Adobe Acrobat® (PDF) formatted files.
 To view them you will need the free Adobe Acrobat file reader.